Alek Thomas Preview, Player Props: Diamondbacks vs. Rangers

 Alek Thomas At The Plate

-- Thomas is batting .244 with 14 doubles, four triples, seven home runs and 12 walks.
+- Thomas has 14 doubles, four triples, seven home runs and 12 walks while batting .245.

+- Thomas will look to extend his four-game hitting streak.
+He's batting .438 during his last games.

-- He has hit a long ball in 8.6% of his games this year, and 2.5% of his trips to the dish.
+- He has hit a home run in 8.5% of his games this season, and 2.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.